fhdsl/daseh_quizzes/quizzes/Reproducibility.md

 m) Better document your code.

+{choose-answers: 4}
 ?
-Select all the true statements: why do we recommend using R Markdown for your data science analysis?
+Select one reason for why do we recommend using R Markdown for your data science analysis?

-T) R Markdown allows you to easily document your work so that others (and your future self) can follow and understand it.
+C) R Markdown allows you to easily document your work so that others (and your future self) can follow and understand it.
-T) R Markdown allows you to update your analysis  and results in an easy way.
-F) R Markdown allows you to put colorful parentheses.
+m) R Markdown allows you to put colorful parentheses.
-T) R Markdown creates output that is easily shareable.
+m) R Markdown creates output that is easily shareable.
-F) R Markdown allows you to create publication-quality figures.
+m) R Markdown allows you to create publication-quality figures.

+{choose-answers: 4}
 ?
 Why is setting the starting state of the random number generator important?

-F) Because it makes everything look better.
+m) Because it makes everything look better.
-T) Because it allows us to reproduce the exact same results if we use the same seed in another session.
+C) Because it allows you to reproduce the exact same results if we use the same seed in another session.
+m) Because it allows you to choose your favorite number as the seed.
+m) Because it allows you to use the results for other projects.

 {choose-answers: 4}
 ?
 How do you set the the starting state of the random number generator in R?